Dialogue-adaptive Language Model Pre-training From Quality Estimation: Settings

 \subsection{Task-specific Fine-tuning}

-The model architecture for fine-tuning on downstream DrNLP tasks is the same as the one for DAPO pre-training shown in Figure \ref{fig:overll_structure}, with MSE loss still used for parameter updating.
-Here, we show how to adapt it to DbQA, RS, and DQE tasks.
+The model architecture for fine-tuning is almost the same as the one for DAPO pre-training shown in Figure \ref{fig:overll_structure}.
+Here, we show how to adapt it to RS and QE tasks.
+An overview of the adaption for fine-tuning is shown in Figure \ref{fig:ft}.

-\paragraph{Dialogue-based Question Answering (DbQA)} We input each dialogue into the model as \textit{textA}, and combine the question and an option answer together as \textit{textB}.
-For each question, inputs corresponding to the right answer have a real score 1, while others are 0.
-When evaluating, the option with the highest prediction score among the candidates is chosen.

-\paragraph{Response Selection (RS)} RS tasks follows similar procedures with DbQA, except that the dialogue history and candidate response are regarded as \textit{textA} and \textit{textB} respectively.
-For each example, inputs corresponding to the best response has real score 1, while others are 0, and candidate responses are sorted by prediction scores from large to small.
+\paragraph{Response Selection (RS)} The dialogue history is input as \textit{textA} and each candidate response is input as \textit{textB} with an [SEP] token in the middle.
+For responses in a dialogue example, the model will output corresponding scores, and use these values to rank them from large to small.
+The loss function is still MSE as we label the correct response as 1 and others as 0.

-\paragraph{Dialogue Quality Evaluation (DQE)} For the turn-level DQE tasks, the inputs are the same as the RS task, but the prediction score for each example is directly used for evaluation.
-Dialogue-level DQE tasks leave \textit{textB} unfilled, and input the whole dialogue as \textit{textA} to get the prediction scores.
+\paragraph{Quality Evaluation (QE)} For QE tasks, the inputs are the same as the RS task.
+Still, the prediction score with the mapping layer for each example is used, and we rescale the score to the original range for evaluation, for example to a range of [1,5].